amosbatto/instrans/README.md

                   all HTML codes.

 -p | --replace [=FIND REPLACEMENT]
-                  Replace FIND with REMPLACEMENT in the translated phrase in
+                  Replace FIND with REPLACEMENT in the translated phrase in
                   insertions --bilingual and --statusbar.
 If FIND and
                   REPLACEMENT are not specified, programming variables will be
                   replaced with "@#@x@#@".
 Currently only C, Objective C, PHP,